-To facilitate quick repair of the system with minimum downtime, Clear-Com recommends that you maintain the following spare system components in good working condition at all times:
+To facilitate quick repair of the system with minimum downtime, Clear-Com recommends keeping the following spare system components in good working condition at all times:

-- · One CPU card.

-- · One CPU interface card.

-- One external PSU.

-- One of each type of intercom panel in the system.

-- One of each type of interface in the system.
+- One CPU card. - · One CPU interface card. - One Euro Cassette power supply module of the type fitted to the matrix. - One of each type of intercom panel in the system. - One of each type of interface in the system.